eekman0926/cost-of-living-migration-shiny/README.md

 - Regression/model output summaries
 - Filterable data tables
 - Project vignette explaining the analysis and app workflow

+## Key Takeaways

+- Migration patterns appear to be associated with multiple cost-of-living and economic factors rather than any single indicator.
+- Housing costs, income, employment conditions, and tax differences provide useful context for exploring why some states gain or lose residents.
+- Interactive tools such as maps, scatterplots, model outputs, and data tables make it easier to explore state-level patterns and compare possible explanations.
+- The project demonstrates how multi-source public datasets can be cleaned, merged, and presented in a user-friendly analytic application.

+## Notes

+This project is exploratory and should not be interpreted as a causal analysis.
+The app is designed to help users examine patterns and relationships between migration and cost-of-living indicators, not to determine why individuals or households moved.

+The project was developed collaboratively as part of a graduate data science course.
+This portfolio version highlights the final app, project vignette, screenshots, and public-facing documentation.

 ## Repository Structure